prabhat-021/Progress/Readme.md

 # Progress

-**Progress** is a MERN-stack based full-stack web application that helps users track goals, share progress updates, and book mentorship sessions.
-It features OTP-based authentication, secure session handling using cookies, and integrated payment systems like Razorpay and Stripe.
-The platform also includes an Admin Panel for managing colleges, sessions, users, and transactions.
+**Progress** is a comprehensive MERN-stack platform designed to guide students in discovering the right colleges and careers, connecting them with verified mentors, and streamlining the mentorship and college exploration process.
+The platform offers:
+- One-to-one mentorship sessions with real professionals
+- Curated and regularly updated college information
+- Secure OTP-based authentication and session management
+- Integrated payment gateways for seamless booking
+- Admin tools for managing users, mentors, colleges, and transactions

+Whether you are a student seeking guidance, a mentor looking to help, or an admin managing educational resources, Progress brings all stakeholders together in a single, user-friendly platform.

 ---